Experimental Facilities

 • One is dedicated to industrial ultrafast light sources at high average power and repetition rate.

-• And one to the application of bright deep-ultraviolet light to healthcare technology.
+• One to the application of bright deep-ultraviolet light to healthcare technology.

 We currently have five primary laser sources: